Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 The next line supports SEGCOLOR(0) and SEGCOLOR(1) if no palette (i.e. default) is selected:

     setPixelColor(i, color_blend(SEGCOLOR(1), color_from_palette(index, false, PALETTE_SOLID_WRAP, 0), pixBri));

+where, 'i' is the location, 'index' is the colour and 'pixBri' is the brightness.

 ## Important WLED variables